deeper-x/computerscience/README.md

 ## Developer notes

 In 2004, "developer notes" has been the name of my first personal blog, initially used as a repository for my computer science thesis.
-One year later, with >150 posts, developer-notes has become a resource with tens of public comments and insights a day.
+One year later, with >150 posts, developer-notes has become a resource with tens of public comments and insights a day before being discontinued.
 Now I need something similar: a public repo where I can collect and organize snippets, documentation and PL stuff.
 I like the one-file blog format, where each topic is a post with a title, a description, the code and an explanation.

 <hr />